Kanpei-taisha

 Heian Jingu is located in Kyoto-shi, Sakyo-ku, Kyoto.
 The full address is: 97 Okazaki Nishi-Tenno-cho, Sakyo-ku, Kyoto-shi, Kyoto.

-Heian Jingu is known for: National Prosperity, Protection Of The Capital.
+Heian Jingu is known for: National Prosperity, Protection of the Capital.

 The nearest station is Higashiyama Station (Kyoto Subway Tozai Line).
 It is about a 10-minute walk from the station.
 City Bus #5 to Okazaki Koen